iblamedev/VIRTUAL-MOUSE-HAND-AND-EYE/README.md

-# Virtual Mouse - Hand & Eye Tracking
+# ZeroTouch - A virtual mouse with both hand & eye tracking.

 A Python application that allows you to control your computer mouse using hand gestures or eye movements through computer vision and machine learning.